ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 Prolly trees leverage content addresibility to create ordered search indexes similar to the common B+ tree structure used for databases, but with the added ability to determenistically merge trees together.

-At the highest level, Prolly Trees act as a key value store whith the ability to iterate over key ranges which are alphanumerically sorted.
+At the highest level, Prolly Trees act as a key value store whith the ability to iterate over key ranges which are lexicographically sorted.
 This property of sorted iteration is important for creating database indexes for a variety of use cases like full text search, sorting of large datasets, and arbitrary search queries.

 ### Search Tree